Manouso/Machine-Learning-Projects-Collection/logistic-regression/README.md

 # Logistic Regression - Titanic Dataset

-This project demonstrates how to use preprocessed data from the project data-preprocessing to predict target values by implementing logistic regression on the data.
+This project demonstrates how to use preprocessed data from the project data-preprocessing to predict target values by implementing logistic regression on the data and applying hyperparameter-tuning and cross-validation to improve model performance.

 ---